jzuhone/YT.jl/doc/source/users_guide/in_memory_datasets.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Particles may be difficult to integrate.
--  Data must already reside in memory before loading it in to ``jt``,
+-  Data must already reside in memory before loading it in to ``YT``,
    whether it is generated at runtime or loaded from disk.
 -  No consistency checks are performed on the hierarchy
 -  Consistency between particle positions and grids is not checked;